SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

    git push origin 1-testing-tox-lint-pep8

 Make sure you include a short message (50 chars or less), including the hashtag #1, (#<IssueID>).
-Hence WEISSlab can link the change to the issue you created earlier.
+Hence GitHub can link the change to the issue you created earlier.

 Now anyone with access to your git repository can download and use your algorithm.
 However they're a lot more likely to do that if they can see that your algorithm does what it's supposed to do.
 This is where the Python